Managing Cross-Border Freight in Rapidly Changing Times

 Local representation is especially important when dealing with unexpected disruptions.

 "If a plant suddenly shuts down, we have to quickly figure out how to hold parts in transit, when to push the pause button and when to restart.
-It is difficult to do that without having personnel on the ground," says Coulter.
+It is difficult to do that without having personnel on the ground," says Urbanski.

 5. Cross-border is forward-looking